CaptainMcCrank/LLM_Output_Comparison/readme.md

-# LLM Comparison Tool
+# LLM Output Comparison Tool

 A Python script that simultaneously queries multiple Large Language Model (LLM) APIs with the same prompt and compares their responses.
+Saves responses as markdown files- and automatically presents them in a browser so you can stare and compare between browser tabs.
 Currently supports ChatGPT (OpenAI), Claude (Anthropic), and Gemini (Google).

 ## Features